You are here

 Zika virus was first identified in Uganda in 1947.
-In 2015 Brazil confirmed its first Zika virus infection, and since that time, countries and territories in the Americas and the Caribbean have experienced ongoing Zika virus transmission.
-Several U.S. territories and the Commonwealth of Puerto Rico have seen widespread transmission.
+In 2015, Brazil confirmed its first Zika virus infection, and since that time, countries and territories in the Americas and the Caribbean have experienced Zika virus transmission.
+Several U.S. territories and the Commonwealth of Puerto Rico experienced widespread transmission.
 The first cases of locally transmitted Zika virus in the continental United States were confirmed in Miami, Florida in July 2016.
 Since then, local transmission has also been reported elsewhere in Florida as well as Brownsville and Hidalgo, Texas.
-Other cases in the continental United States have occurred in people infected during travel to areas where Zika is circulating.
+Other cases in the continental United States have occurred in people infected during travel to areas where Zika virus is circulating.
 In addition, returning travelers infected with Zika have passed the virus on to their sexual partners.

 In non-pregnant people, the virus is generally eliminated from the body after a few weeks although it may remain longer in semen.
 Most people who become infected with Zika virus do not become sick.
 For the less than 20 percent of people who do develop symptoms, the illness is generally mild and includes fever, rash, joint pain and conjunctivitis (red eyes).
 Illness lasts several days to a week.